kwardynski/textbook_solutions/Elixir - Elixir in Action Second Edition/README.md

 - Processes can communicate with asynchronous messages.
 Synchronous sends and responses are manually built on top of this basic mechanism.
 - A server process is a process that runs for a long time (possibly forever) and handles various messages.
 Server processes are powered by endless recursion.
 - Server processes can maintain their own private state using teh arguments of the endless recursion.

+# Chapter 6 - Generic server processes
+Elixir provides comprehensive framework for implementing server processes: OTP (Open Telecom Platform).
+It provides patterns and abstractions for tasks such as creating components, building releases, developing server processes, handling and recovering from runtime errors, logging, event handling, and upgrading code.
+All code that implements a server process needs to do the following:
+- Spawn a separate process
+- Run an infinite loop in the process
+- Maintain the process state
+- React to messages
+- Send a response back to the caller

+In the [server_process](/ch06_practice/server_process.ex) file, clients can use `start/0`, `put/3`, and `get/2` to maniupulate the key/value store.
+These functions are informally called _interface functions_.
+Clients use the interface functions of `KeyValueStore` to start and interact with the process.
+In contrast, `init/0` and `handle_call/2` are callback functions used internally by the generic code.
+Note that interface functions run in the client processes, whereas callback functions are always invoked in the server process.

+**Supporting Asynchronous Requests**
+In OTP, the naming convention for synchronous requests is _call_, while the naming convention for asynchronous requests is _cast_.

+## Using GenServer
+Elixir ships with support for building generic server processes, called _GenServer_.
+Some of the compelling features of _GenServer_ are:
+- Support for calls and casts
+- Customizable timeouts for call requests
+- Propagation of server-process crashes to client processes waiting for a response
+- Support for distributed systems

+### Summary
+- A generic server process is an abstraction that implements tasks common to any kind of server process, such as recursion-powered looping and message passing.
+- A generic server process can be implemented as a behaviour.
+A behaviour drives the process, whereas specific implementations can plug into the behavior via callback modules.
+- The behaviour invokes callback functions when the specific implementation needs to make a decision.